MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Introduction

-We evaluate MolClaw against a comprehensive set of baselines, including frontier LLMs (GPT 5.2, Claude Sonnet 4.6, Gemini 3, DeepSeek v3.2, Qwen 3.5, Kimi 2.5, GLM 5, Minimax 2.5), the domain-specific biomedical agent Biomni \cite{huang2025biomni}, and vanilla agent frameworks (OpenClaw \cite{openclaw} and Claude Code \cite{anthropic_claude_code} without MolClaw skills).
+We evaluate MolClaw against a comprehensive set of baselines, including frontier LLMs, the domain-specific biomedical agent Biomni \cite{huang2025biomni}, and vanilla agent frameworks (OpenClaw \cite{openclaw} and Claude Code \cite{anthropic_claude_code} without MolClaw skills).
 Across all three dimensions of MolBench, MolClaw achieves state-of-the-art performance, and ablation studies confirm that the performance gains derive primarily from the hierarchical skill architecture rather than the choice of underlying LLM.

 In summary, this work makes the following contributions: